MaterializeInc/materialize/doc/developer/design/20240625_source_versioning__table_from_sources.md

         longer have a collection to own
     -   Drop the existing top-level collection tied to the source, since this is already unused and will no longer be owned by any statement

+#### Exposing available upstream references to users

+Since creating a source will no longer automatically create any subsources, users that do not already know all the upstream references available in their system may find it difficult to know which `CREATE TABLE ..
+FROM SOURCE` statements they could use to ingest their upstream data.
+Additionally, the Web Console will need a way to present a dynamic UI to users after they have created a source to allow them to create any downstream tables from a selection of the available upstream references of that source.

+We have two options available to us for exposing this information to users:

+1. Add a new statement to fetch from the upstream all possible 'upstream references' available for ingestion.
+2. Create a new system table that periodically updates with the set of available upstream references in each sources, and a new statement to trigger a refresh of this system table.

+The 2nd option is more complex to implement, but presents the information in a form that is more similar to other similar information in Materialize.
+However since the data can become out of date, it's important that the refresh statement is highlighted prominently in user-facing documentation and related guides.

+The proposal for the 2nd option (a new system table):

+Introduce a `mz_catalog.mz_available_source_references` with the following columns:

+-   `source_id`: The source (e.g. a Postgres, MySQL, Kafka source) this reference is available for.
+-   `reference`: The 'external reference' for this available object, such that using `reference` in a `CREATE TABLE <table_name> FROM SOURCE <source_id> (REFERENCE <reference>)` would construct a table ingesting this upstream reference.
+This is essentially the fully-qualified upstream name of the reference.
+-   `columns`: If available, an array of of columns that this external reference would have if it were ingested as a table in Materialize.
+This will be NULL for source types where an external registry is needed to determine the upstream schema (e.g. Kafka).
+-   `name`: The object name of the reference.
+E.g. for a Postgres source this is the table name, and for kafka is the topic name.
+-   `namespace`: Any namespace that this reference object exists in, if applicable.
+For Postgres this would be `<database>.<schema>`, for MySQL this would be `<schema>`, and for Kafka this would be NULL.
+-   `last_updated_at`: The timestamp of when this reference was fetched from the upstream system.

+Note that we do not expose the types of any of the upstream columns, since each source has different constructs for how types are represented, and since some source-types can't represent all upstream types (e.g. MySQL) without knowing which of them will be represented as TEXT using a TEXT COLUMNS option.
+Therefore the list of `columns` does not imply that each of those columns is one that Materialize can actually ingest.

+A new `REFRESH SOURCE <source_id or name>` statement will be introduced that can trigger a refresh of the rows in `mz_catalog.mz_available_source_references` that pertain to the requested source.
+Otherwise, this catalog table will only be populated at source creation time and upon a defined refresh interval in the source operator (perhaps every 60 seconds).

 ### System Catalog & Introspection Updates